 Environmental Management Council

-The EMC meets at 4 p.m. on the second Thursday of the month.
+The EMC meets at 4 p.m. on the second Thursday of every month but August.
 All are welcome!

 Meeting dates, times, and locations are subject to change.
 For information on the next meeting, please call the County Planning and Sustainability Department at (607) 274-5560.